Ziyi-Song-Stats/HSP/README.md

 ```

 ### Codes for alternative methods
-If one is interested in the alternative methods, NoB-LoC and HHDP, please contact with the authors Dr. Juhee Lee at UC Santa Cruz and Dr. Giovanni Rebaudo at University of Torino.
+If one is interested in codes for the alternative methods, NoB-LoC and HHDP, please contact with the authors Dr. Juhee Lee at UC Santa Cruz and Dr. Giovanni Rebaudo at University of Torino.